 First and foremost, you will need to make your needs known to your chosen college’s Disability Services (known also as Learning Support Department).

-If you indicated on your CAO or UCAS form that you have a specific disability or learning difficulty, then Disability Services will be notified as soon as you accept a place, and they will get in touch with you to work out what supports they can provide.
+If you indicated on your CAO form that you have a specific disability or learning difficulty, then Disability Services will be notified as soon as you accept a place, and they will get in touch with you to work out what supports they can provide.
 Even if you didn’t tick this box on the form, you can still access the available supports by contacting the college’s Disability Service at any stage during your studies.

 You will be asked to fill out an Evidence of Disability form, outlining which condition(s) you are diagnosed with and briefly explaining how they impact on your learning.
 Medical evidence is also required and this may be in the form of a full medical report from your Local Health Office or a letter from your GP.
 If your chosen college is a registered partner with the Disability Access Route to Education (DARE) programme, then you will not need to provide medical evidence in your application (a list of participating colleges can be found here).